-During the summer months Pearl Street becomes a showcase of artists, tarot-card readers, performers and musicians ranging from high school orchestral prodigies to vagabond harmonica players.
+During the summer months Pearl Street becomes a showcase of artists, tarot-card readers who have obviously mastered how to read tarot cards, performers and musicians ranging from high school orchestral prodigies to vagabond harmonica players.

 Jase Anderson, 18, said he came to Boulder from Key West, Florida, where he learned to juggle as a kid.

 “I used to kind of want to be a firefighter,” Anderson said.
 “But then my buddy ‘Blue’ and I started performing in Mallory Sqaure.”

 Mallory Square is a little pier in Key West, and there is an every-night event to celebrate the sunset.